ticket-officer/web-coding-for-everyone/README.md

 ## License

 This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for more details.